-Building on our article “Hello, Color!”, published last week, we cover some common color terminology.
-This will help you have conversations with team members and designers when you’re creating the look and feel of your app.
+This week we build on our previous article “Hello, Color!” to cover common color terminology.
+Knowing basic color terms will help you have conversations with team members and designers, to create the look and feel of your app.
 Here we go with “color terminology explained”!

 The color wheel (below) is used in classical color theory based on painting and the color spectrum of the rainbow.
 It’s depicted in a circular shape which easily displays all twelve colors in the visible color spectrum.
-The color wheel is very helpful for understanding the relationships between colors and for creating harmonious color combinations and palettes.
+The color wheel is very helpful for understanding the relationships between colors and when seeking harmonious color combinations.

-Hue is essentially the name of a pure color we use as a starting place to then create various shades, tints, and tones.
-When you choose a color from the color wheel, like blue-violet, or green, you’re choosing a hue.
+Hue is the name of a pure color.
+It’s a starting place when creating shades, tints, and tones.
+When you name a color on the color wheel, like blue-violet, or green, you’re naming a hue.

-Foundational colors may also be thought of as background colors.
-They may be pure neutrals, black and white, or subtle tints and shades of those or other main colors in your scheme.
+Foundational colors may be thought of as background colors.
+They include pure neutrals, black and white.
+They also include subtle tints and shades of pure neutrals, or other main colors in your palette.

-Primary colors are the three colors that every other color is created from: in a classic color wheel, and when using paint or similar medium, the primary colors are red, blue, and yellow.
-In an additive system, like RGB, the primary colors are red, green, and blue; whereas in a subtractive system, like CMYK, the primary colors are cyan, magenta, and yellow.
+The Primary colors are the three basic colors that every other color is created from.
+In a classic color wheel, and when using paint or similar medium, the primary colors are red, blue, and yellow.
+However, in an additive system, like RGB, the primary colors are red, green, and blue.
+Whereas in a subtractive system, like CMYK, the primary colors are cyan, magenta, and yellow.
 In all of these systems, you cannot create the primary colors out of any other color, you must start with them.

 Secondary colors on the color wheel are orange, green, and violet.
-They’re created by mixing equal amounts of the two primary colors on either side of them on the color wheel: red and yellow make orange; yellow and blue make green; blue and red make violet.
-In RGB and CMYK systems, your secondary combinations will be slightly different.
+They’re created by mixing equal amounts of the two primary colors on either side of them: red and yellow make orange; yellow and blue make green; blue and red make violet.
+In RGB and CMYK systems, your secondary combinations are slightly different.

-Tertiary colors are created by combining the two colors next to each other For example, referencing our trusty color wheel, combining half yellow and half green makes a color called yellow-green (or green-yellow, which is exactly the same).
-See the whole list of tertiary colors at the bottom of the color wheel graphic above.
+Tertiary colors are created by combining the two colors next to each other For example, referencing our trusty color wheel, combining 50% yellow and 50% green makes a color called yellow-green (or green-yellow, which is exactly the same).
+The whole list of tertiary colors is at the bottom of the color wheel graphic above.

-Check out examples of all these combinations in last week’s article.
+Check out examples of these color combinations in last week’s article.

 Complementary colors are opposite each other on the color wheel.
 Red and green; Blue and Orange; Yellow and Violet are all complementary color pairs.